Marin Software Announces Fourth Quarter and Full Year 2017 Financial Results

 About Marin Software

 Marin Software Incorporated’s (NYSE: MRIN) mission is to give advertisers the power to drive higher efficiency, effectiveness, and transparency in their paid marketing programs that run on the world’s largest publishers.
 Marin provides industry leading enterprise marketing software for advertisers and agencies to measure, manage, and optimize billions of dollars in annualized ad spend across the web and mobile devices.
-Offering an integrated SaaS ad management platform for search, social, and display advertising, Marin helps digital marketers improve financial performance, save time, and make better decisions.
-Advertisers use Marin to create, target, and convert precise audiences based on recent buying signals from users' search, social, and display interactions.
-Headquartered in San Francisco, with offices in eight countries, Marin's technology powers marketing campaigns around the globe.
-For more information about Marin Software, please visit: www.marinsoftware.com.
+Offering a SaaS advertising management platform for search, social, and display advertising, Marin helps digital marketers improve financial performance, save time, and make better decisions.
+Advertisers use Marin to create, target, and convert precise audiences based on recent buying signals from users’ search, social, and display interactions.
+Headquartered in San Francisco, with offices in eight countries, Marin’s technology powers marketing campaigns around the globe.
+For more information about Marin Software, please visit: http://www.marinsoftware.com.

 Non-GAAP Financial Measures